smcclennon/LTFO/README.md

 # Features
 - Automatic updates
 - Place a text file in all subdirectories of a specific drive to help remind your colleagues to logout next time
-- View the computer name
+- View the computer name & logged-in username
-- View the logged-in username
+- Specify a custom message for the generated files
-- Specify a custom message to be added to all texts files created
+- **Use variables in the custom message (such as {computer} and {username})**
 - Choose which drive to flood with files
-- Ability to go back to the previous setting by pressing enter (enter blank)
+- Ability to go back and fourth through settings [Y/n]
 - Final randomly-generated confirmation code to prevent accidents
 - **Generate removal/cleanup script to automatically remove all files generated**